JetBrains-Research/biolabs-web/2018-aging-paper-site/README.md

 Aging paper website
 ===================
-This is the website source code for the paper "Epigenetic changes in aging human monocytes".
+This is the website source code for the paper "Epigenetic aging of classical monocytes from healthy individuals".

 See: https://artyomovlab.wustl.edu/aging/